SpamExperts/OrangeAssassin/docs/intro.rst

    `docs/_build/` directory.

 See also the helper script `docs/generate_plugin_doc.py` that generates a documentation page for the specified plugin.
+After adding a new plugin:

+* Use the script to generate a new page for it
+* Add a reference to the list from `docs/plugins.rst`
+* Add autodoc to `docs/pad.plugins.rst`

 License
 =======